sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-docs/spa-use-google-workspace-docs.md

 - How to insert header, footer and text in Google Document
 - How to retrieve a specific document and replace text in it

+## Intro
+In this tutorial, you will build an automation that will create a Google Document where you will insert a header and a footer as well as some text.
+You will then retrieve the Google document and replace some text in the document.

+---

 ### Create an automation

 1. In the **Lobby**, select the **Google Suite** project that has been done as part of previous tutorials as mentioned in pre-requisites.